SoftUni-Internal/interactive-content/EN/04-Hibernate-Code-First/04-Joined-Class.md

 - **Advantages:**

-  * No repeating columns in the database tables
+  * no repeating columns in the database tables

-  * No **NULL** values
+  * no **NULL** values

-  * Reduced changes in the schema on superclass changes
+  * reduced changes in the schema on superclass changes

-  * Foreign keys involved
+  * foreign keys involved

 - **Disadvantages:**

-  * Since the amount of joins in queries grows after each new class in the hierarchy, it can harm the performance of reading entities
+  * since the amount of joins in queries grows after each new class in the hierarchy, it can harm the performance of reading entities

 [/slide]